simonw/datasette/docs/authentication.rst

 Datasette plugins can check if an actor has permission to perform an action using the :ref:`datasette.permission_allowed(...)<datasette_permission_allowed>` method.

 Datasette core performs a number of permission checks, :ref:`documented below <permissions>`.
-Plugins can implement the :ref:`plugin_permission_allowed` plugin hook to participate in decisions about whether an actor should be able to perform a specified action.
+Plugins can implement the :ref:`plugin_hook_permission_allowed` plugin hook to participate in decisions about whether an actor should be able to perform a specified action.

 .. _authentication_actor_matches_allow: